SimkinTheWizard/SDC_P3_Behavioral_Cloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 124-180) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (model.py lines 124-180) consisted of a convolution neural network with the following layers and layer sizes:

 | Layer  | Description   | Shape          |
 |:------:|:-------------:| :-------------:|
 | 1      | Cropping      |    -           |